 contributions by Doug Perry (vibraphone) and Tetsuroh Konishi

-—Beat magazine review, May 2020 (on Morgen Wurde album “Fur Immer”)
+—Beat magazine review (on Morgen Wurde album “Fur Immer”)

 –Massimo Ricci, touchingextremes.wordpress.com (on “Space Yard”)